Money Laos, currency

 What currency to take to Laos?

-Officially in Laos is only one currency – Kip.
-But the payment is freely accepted and exchanged for the Thai baht and US dollars.
+Officially in Laos, only one currency is the Kip, but for payment by the city is freely accepted and exchanged for the Thai baht and US dollars.
+At markets and in stores take typically only bale, price tags everywhere in piles.
 The European currency is almost do not know, and not all exchange points can be exchanged for euros, and to pay them generally not profitable.
-Therefore, the best option to take to Laos is the United States dollar or Thai baht.
+Therefore, the best option in Laos is US dollar or Thai baht.
 Them you can freely settle, and to exchange for local currency.
 In the border cities in Vietnam you can pay the Vietnamese Dong.

 Is it worth to change money in Laos?

 Kip is non-convertible and not a very strong currency.
-If you exchange a large sum, you will not be able to exchange it anywhere outside of Laos at the normal rate (and in Laos will not be able).
+If you exchange a large sum, you will not be able to exchange it anywhere outside of Laos at the normal rate.
 It is best to change money in small portions for small expenses, and for purchases, pay for hotels and excursions, it is better to leave dollars.

-At the same time, be aware that small expenses and purchases in dollars are unfavorable (especially if you have large bills in dollars), as the sellers will recalculate the amount and give change at an unfavourable rate.
-Better still to have always with you, though small, but the amount of bales.
+At the same time, be aware that small expenses and purchases in dollars are unfavorable (especially if you have large bills in dollars), as the sellers will recalculate the amount and give change for a poor rate.
+It is better to always have a bale.
 The same in remote and non-touristic places where you will not find any banks nor exchange points, and the rate in the calculation of the dollars is generally not known what.

 Where to change money in Laos?

-The currency in Laos is changing at banks, exchange offices, hotels and sometimes in the mail.
+The currency in Laos is changing at banks, exchange offices and hotels.

 Banks are usually open Monday through Friday from 8:00 to 17:00, exchange offices work any day of the week.
 Most reliable exchangers with good rates are at banks or work separately under their sign.
 Is: Banque Franco-Lao (BFL) and Banque Pour Le Commerce Exterieur Lao Public (BCEL).
 As usual, the exchange rate in private exchange offices is somewhat higher, but there is a chance to be deceived (most often a substitute for 10 000 bill for 1000 because they are very similar; also pay attention to the new bill of 50 000 Kip).
 The hotels can also offer a good course, but it is better to know the current exchange rate at banks for the benchmark bargaining, or you can offer undervalued.
 At airports the rate is low, so there is better change a small amount for my first stay.